Q: What is SelfishParker.com?

 A: We are sure most people could guess what a selfish parker is, and probably have a few examples of their own that they have witnessed, but for now, here are some examples:

-- A parker who intentionally parks selfishly in a parking bay – i.e. they want more space than the line gives them.
+– A parker who intentionally parks selfishly across more than one bay – i.e. they want more space than the line gives them.

 – A Parker who just stops in a long parking bay (normally on the side of a residential street) not considering how close they are to the line/another car and end up making half a space useless and thus stopping another car getting in the parking bay.